Skip to Content

 • assessments are valid and meet the training package or accredited course requirements

-• assessors are aware of the outcomes being assessed
+• assessors are aware of the competency outcomes being assessed

 • assessors reach accurate and consistent decisions that inform assessment outcomes

-• potential improvements to assessment practices are identified and acted upon.
+• potential improvements to assessment practices are identified and implemented.

 This policy is to be read in conjunction with Assessment Validation Procedure.